jlad26/bulk-attachment-download/readme.md

 * A user can download an attachment if that user has permission to edit the attachment.
 * Only users who have the capability 'manage_options' can download, edit, or delete a download that another user has created.

-That means that if the Wordpress default roles and capabilities are being used:
+That means that if the WordPress default roles and capabilities are being used:
 * Administrators and editors can download any attachments.
 * Authors and contributors can download only those attachments they uploaded.
 * Only administrators can download, edit or delete a download created by another user.